- WHERE TO STAY

-An equally good experience is to walk back down the hill not via the curcuitous roads but by the many walkways/steps.
+An equally good experience is to walk back down the hill not via the circuitous roads but by the many walkways/steps.
 There is a walkway down immediately in front of Piazza San Martino by the entrance to the museum that winds down past old houses with no vehicular access to the historic centre below.
-More scenic options are on the other side of the hill where you will see steps marked on most of the tourist maps (see image).
+More scenic options are on the other side of the hill where you will see steps marked on most of the tourist maps.

-Expect paintings and sculptures from the 13th-19th centuries, the museum is famed for Neopolitan nativity scenes.
+Expect paintings and sculptures from the 13th-19th centuries, the museum is famed for Neapolitan nativity scenes.
 The monastery gardens have fruit trees, flowers, fountains and magnificent views.